 - Marionette Lines: The foil of the nasolabial lines, the marionette lines run from the corners of the mouth to the chin.

-Dermal fillers can correct these lines and wrinkles by replacing the lost fat and filling out the elasticity of the skin lost to gravity.
+Facial dermal fillers can correct these lines and wrinkles by replacing the lost fat and filling out the elasticity of the skin lost to gravity.
 You can learn more about how dermal fillers help with static wrinkles on this website.

 Improving the Look of Certain Scars